9 Reasons to Drive Business Results with a Manufacturing CRM

 According to the Salesforce State of Service, the majority of service professionals agree that comprehensive customer information is crucial to deliver outstanding experience.

 However, CRM systems are often used solely by sales departments.
-To unlock truly cross-departmental cooperation, you should either integrate a manufacturing CRM with other tools, like service desk or ERP, or choose a CRM platform that after customization can accommodate the needs of several departments at once (by the way, this is one of the reasons why we chose Salesforce for a manufacturing CRM implementation).
+To unlock truly cross-departmental cooperation, you should either integrate a manufacturing CRM with other tools, like service desk or ERP, CRM with text messaging or choose a CRM platform that after customization can accommodate the needs of several departments at once (by the way, this is one of the reasons why we chose Salesforce for a manufacturing CRM implementation).

 5. You Can Make Field Service a Part of Your UVP